-So why are some people carrying the mutation that is supposed to cause CJD, yet they don’t seem to have the disease?
+So why do some people carry the mutation that supposedly causes CJD, yet don’t seem to have the disease?
 That is one question researchers are still trying to answer.

 Another question also floating around is whether other neurodegenerative diseases are really a type of prion disease.

 Alzheimer’s and Parkson’s – a link to prions?

 For the past few years, researchers have been bringing together the idea that Alzheimer’s and Parkinson’s are prion-like diseases.

 A 2015 article in the journal Science highlighted and explained the overlap between prion disease and common neurogenerative disease.[ref]
 (Unfortunately, the article is behind a paywall so I can’t link to the full study.)

 Let me summarize the background information on Alzheimer’s and Parkinson’s and then explain the link to prion pathology.

 Alzheimer’s disease is the most common neurodegenerative disease and involves the accumulation of amyloid-beta plaque and tau protein tangles in the brain.
 The amyloid-beta accumulates extracellularly (outside the cell) in regions of the brain.
 Tau proteins normally support microtubule structures in the brain and elsewhere.
 In Alzheimer’s and other neurodegenerative diseases, the tau proteins form abnormal lesions in the brain.
 Amyloid-β is a cleavage product of the amyloid precursor protein (APP).